ESHNR Webinars

 General description, scope and objectives of this webinar

-The lacrimal gland & nasolacrimal drainage system can be involved in a wide spectrum of orbital pathology.
-This overview aims to provide a practical differential diagnosis, help avoid pitfalls & improve patient management.
-It is aimed at head & neck radiologists, radiologist residents/juniors, students and people who are interested in the ESHNR diploma who want to improve their skills in
+The programme of this webinar will cover infectious and inflammatory processes of the temporal bone.
+It is aimed at head & neck radiologists, radiologist residents/juniors, students and people who are interested in the ESHNR diploma who want to improve their skills in:

 After watching the webinar, participants will be able to